← All AI Agents & Tool Use modules

 The router matches intent to capability

-A router looks at the request, considers what each available tool is for (its name and description), and dispatches to the best match.
-"What's 12% of 90?" is arithmetic → the calculator.
-"What's the weather in Paris?" → the weather tool.
-"What's on my calendar?" → the calendar.
-The agent is reading the intent of the request and matching it to a tool's stated job.
-More tools means more power, but also more chances to misroute — which is exactly why clear tool descriptions matter so much.
+A router examines the request, considers the function of each available tool (as defined by its name and description), and dispatches the request to the most appropriate tool.
+"What is 12% of 90?" is arithmetic and is routed to the calculator.
+"What is the weather in Paris?" is routed to the weather service.
+"What is on my calendar?" is routed to the calendar.
+The router infers the intent of the request and matches it to the stated function of a tool.
+A larger tool set provides greater capability but increases the number of routing decisions that may be made incorrectly — which is precisely why precise tool descriptions are essential.

 This activity needs JavaScript.
 The lesson below still covers everything.